jeffmhubbard/gmusicproxy/README.md

   Allowed parameters:
      - `shuffle`: if the collection has to be shuffled [default: no]
      - `rating`: an integer value (typically between 1-5) to filter out low rated or unrated songs form your collection
-- `/get_promoted`: reports an M3U playlist of "promoted tracks"; the resulting list can be shuffled; note that nobody really knows how this works.
+- `/get_promoted`: reports an M3U playlist of "promoted tracks"; the resulting list can be shuffled; this is, more or less, your Thumb's Up playlist, kinda.
   Allowed parameters:
      - `shuffle`: if the playlist has to be shuffled [default: no]
 - `/search_id`: reports the unique ID as result of a search for an artist, a song or an album.